Link Governor for SEND: Mr D Gray

 Inclusive environment for all and so as such, all children will be fully included in out-of-school activities and educational visits.

 A Local Authority approved Risk Assessment is always carried out prior to any educational visit taking place.

 Consideration will always be given to children with SEN / medical conditions to ensure that all potential issues have been assessed with apt risk assessment and that clear procedures are in place should an issue arise.

-Additionally, ratios of staff to pupils are always within statutory requirements, and where necessary, for parents/carers or children’s benefits, if 1:1 support is required, parents are invited to support their children on out-of-school activities/trips to ensure that all children are able to attend.
+Additionally, ratios of staff to pupils are always within statutory requirements, and where necessary, for parents/carers or children’s benefits, if one to one support is required, parents may be invited to support their children on out-of-school activities or educational visits to ensure that all children are able to attend.

 Please see the disability / equality policy: school is accessible for all children, including those with specific needs relating to walking or wheelchairs.

 Signage inside and outside of school is clear and well–posted.

 There is a disabled toilet with a changing table if necessary and staff are trained / undertaking training as necessary to support children with specific or medical needs.

 Laptops, dyslexia friendly paper, large print books are all available to children as well as adults as requested.